 So, from an energy systems standpoint, it is important to note that, all other things equal, when an individual is working out at a higher intensity, he or she will be recruiting more from glycogen stores, compared to individuals working out at a lower intensity,where the individual will be recruiting more from fat stores.
 Keep in mind that these are RELATIVE statements; you’ll still burn fat working out at a higher intensity (mostly due to post-exercise oxygen debt payoff… a phenomenon known as EPOC, excess post-exercise oxygen consumption), just not as much as at a lower cardiovascular intensity, and vice versa for lower intensity cardio.
 One might be thinking at this point: “well if I’m trying to burn fat, I should exercise at the intensity that will stimulate the body to burn fat, right?”
 Well, yes and no. It depends on several variables, and you certainly can still burn fat with both interval training and steady state cardio (I’ll go into this in a second) but in my opinion, it really comes down to how LONG you are trying to spend time on your fat burning activity.

-Now lets take a look at scenario 2: Sally is doing interval training, 3x/week, doing intermittent sprinting/walking 15s on: 45s off @ 10mph and 3 mph, respectively, and she’s going for about 20 minutes.
+Now lets take a look at scenario 2: Sally is doing interval training, 3x/week, doing intermittent sprinting/walking 15s on: 45s off @ 10mph and 3 mph, respectively, and she’s going for about 30 minutes.
 Since this is a much higher intensity activity, she is burning upwards near 20/calories per minute (keep in mind these are arbitrary figures, not precise, just trying to make a point), albeit those calories being burned mainly came from glycogen stores, due to the nature of the activity.
-So we get 400 calories burned, (20cal/min x 20 min), 3x/week, equaling out to 1200 calories burned at weeks end.
-Also awesome, because we spent 1/3 of the amount of time in the gym, and got more bang for our buck from a caloric standpoint.
+So we get 600 calories burned, (20cal/min x 20 min), 3x/week, equaling out to 1800 calories burned at weeks end.
+Also awesome, because we spent 1/2 of the amount of time in the gym.

 Now, I know what you’re thinking, “but Mike, aren’t those calories mainly coming from glycogen stores?
 I want to burn fat!”, hold your hormones, I ain’t done yet.

 Let’s talk for a second about this phenomenon called EPOC, or Excess Post-Exercise Oxygen Consumption.
-As a result of Sally having participated in a higher intensity activity, she has created an Oxygen Debt inside her system, that, when progressed appropriately as not to induce overtraining symptoms, will keep her metabolism elevated for hours after her workout is complete.
+As a result of Sally having participated in a higher intensity activity, she has created an Oxygen Debt inside her system, that, when progressed appropriately, will keep her metabolism elevated after her workout is complete.
+Studies have shown this to be an additional 6-15% of the net caloric cost of the exercise bout.
 Thus, even when Sally is not working out, her workouts are still working for her, thus allowing her to continue burning fat.
-That is the magic of EPOC, folks.

 We’ll finish up with Part III tomorrow!